| Loading… |

 Pattern Requirements and Flexibility

 The first candlestick of a Bearish Advance Block should be a normal or long white candlestick.
-The following consecutive white candlesticks must open within the range of the previous day’s body, and close above the previous day’s close.
-The bodies of the three white candlesticks should get shorter, while the higher shadows get longer.
+The following consecutive white candlesticks must open within the range of the previous day's body and close above the previous day's close.
+The bodies of the three white candlesticks should progressively shorten, while the upper shadows lengthen.

 Trader’s Behavior

-A strong white candlestick is followed by another white candlestick closing above the previous close.
-As two consecutive white candlesticks occur, the uptrend seems secure and the bulls are content.
-The secure uptrend attracts more bulls, and the third day is again a white candlestick that is closing above the previous day’s close.
-With three white candlesticks, it looks as though bulls rule over the market; however there are signs of weaknesses.
-First, the bodies get shorter and shorter, showing that indecision is increasing.
-Second, each day opens within the range of the previous day’s body.
-Third, the upper shadows are getting longer.
-While the second and the third days are closing higher, the distance between closes are getting shorter.
-This means that the uptrend is losing strength and that buyers must be cautious.
+A strong white candlestick is followed by another white candlestick that closes above the previous close.
+As two consecutive white candlesticks appear, the uptrend seems secure, making the bulls content.
+This secure uptrend attracts more bulls, leading to a third white candlestick that also closes above the previous day's close.
+Although three consecutive white candlesticks suggest bulls dominate the market, there are signs of weakness.
+Firstly, the bodies of the candlesticks get progressively shorter, indicating increasing indecision.
+Secondly, each day opens within the range of the previous day's body.
+Thirdly, the upper shadows are lengthening.
+Despite the second and third days closing higher, the distance between the closes is narrowing.
+This signals that the uptrend is losing momentum, and buyers should exercise caution.

 The confirmation level is defined as the midpoint of the last white body.
-Prices should cross below this level for confirmation.
+For confirmation, prices should fall below this level.